HomeProske, Swanson & Mahato

 5

-Preheat the oven to 350 F. Brush the loaves with milk and bake for above 25 – 45 minutes depending on the size.
+Preheat the oven to 350 F. Brush the loaves with milk and bake for above 25 (small) or 45 (large) minutes depending on the size.
+Tap for a hollow sound indicating they are baked.
 When still hot, brush the finished loaves with melted butter and dust immediately with a thick layer of icing sugar.
 The loaves keep quite well, slowly drying out and becoming firmer as they age.
 You can also pop them into a plastic bag to freeze as well.

 Enjoy!